V8FS1/Automated-Disease-Diagnosis-from-Symptom-Descriptions/README.md

-# 🩺 Automated Disease Diagnosis from Symptom Descriptions Using NLP Techniques
+# 🩺 Automated Disease Diagnosis from Symptom Descriptions

 ## 📌 Project Overview
 This project presents an **AI-powered system for predicting diseases** from **free-text, patient-style symptom descriptions** using advanced **Natural Language Processing (NLP)** techniques.